 Boshi in America

 After working for twelve years, Boshi Sen got a break.
-In 1923, Glen Overton and his wife Marguerite poached him from JC Bose’s lab and took him to America, where he was promised first class facilities to study at the universities.
-On reaching USA, Glen Overton discovered that his entire business of manufacturing dairy machinery had floundered and he was in tight financial state to support Boshi’s stay.
+In 1923, Glen Overton and his wife Marguerite poached him from JC Bose’s lab and took him to America, where he was promised first-class facilities to study at the universities.
+On reaching the USA, Glen Overton discovered that his entire business of manufacturing dairy machinery had floundered and he was in a tight financial state to support Boshi’s stay.
 This situation led Boshi to seek Patrick Geddes’s assistance.

 Patrick sent Boshi to Leonard Elmhirst with a recommendation that read, “This is to introduce Boshi Sen, a live wire.”

-Leonard Elmhirst, a graduate of the Cornell University had joined as secretary to Nobel Laureate Rabindranath Tagore in 1921.
-He travelled with Tagore, to USA Europe, China and Argentina.
+Leonard Elmhirst, a graduate of Cornell University had joined as secretary to Nobel Laureate Rabindranath Tagore in 1921.
+He traveled with Tagore, to USA Europe, China, and Argentina.

 Elmhirst was the second husband of Dorothy Whitney Straight.
 Dorothy was the daughter of the multi-millionaire William C. Whitney, and was related by family marriage to the Vanderbilts”.